GloberM/Fans-Mod-Alpha-5/README.txt

-D\ont copy this mod or any of its contents
+Dont copy this mod or any of its contents

---To intsall follow instrutions-- I(for windows only)
+--To intsall follow instrutions-- (for windows only)

 1.Find the FansMod 2.1
 2.Copy itm (ctrl + c)